mcdoh/squawk/README.md

 # Squawk!

-A short-term, short-url, that can be shajred with a word.
+A short-term, short-url, that can be shared with a word.

 [squawk.online](http://squawk.online)